Disneyland Paris Travel Guide: A Perfect 2 Day Itinerary

 If you're not too big into characters, skip the parade and use this time to ride some of your favourite attractions with shorter lines.

 06. Enjoy Dinner

 If you're visiting when the parks close before 8pm, we recommend staying in Disneyland Park for dinner.
-If you're looking for a relaxed, table-service meal, consider booking a table at: Walt's - An American Restaurant, Auberge de Cendrillon (when they reopen in 2022) or Captain Jack's - Restaurant des Pirates.
+If you're looking for a relaxed, table-service meal, consider booking a table at: Walt's - An American Restaurant (pictured below) Auberge de Cendrillon or Captain Jack's - Restaurant des Pirates.
 If you're on a tighter budget book the popular Plaza Gardens buffet, or enjoy a quick-service meal at Café Hyperion, Hakuna Matata or Casey's Corner.

 If you're visiting when the parks close after 8pm, why not venture out and enjoy a meal at one of the hotel restaurants?
 Hotel New York - The Art Of Marvel's 2 restaurants Manhattan Restaurant and Downtown Restaurant are must dos for Marvel fans.
 Or try the selection of food on offer at one of our favourite restaurants - Sequoia Lodge's buffet, Hunter's Grill.